 Thirteen years ago, if anyone would have told me that I was going to be homeschooling my future kids, I would have been in disbelief.
 At the time, I had just graduated with my Masters in Elementary Ed, and was getting ready to work with both teachers and students in schools across Arizona, New Mexico and El Paso.

 Fifteen years later (and ten years into being self employed), I knew that I would have to make some changes if I wanted to homeschool our kids – not only in terms of work schedule but also our budget.
-Thankfully we sacrificed, made those changes and now are almost done with the 2017-2018 school year.
+Thankfully I sacrificed, made those changes and now are almost done with the 2021 school year.

 While homeschooling itself can be inexpensive, it’s important to learn how to make room in the budget.
 Field trips, curriculum, and even missing out on work can all be financial factors in the homeschool journey.

 Here is how to create a budget to make room for homeschooling financially.

 You don’t have to let the financial side of homeschooling frustrate you.
 If you sit down and determine what your homeschooling expenses will be, you can add this to the budget.
 A good example would be putting $100 aside for the year for field trips.
 Depending on your family size, this could be the perfect amount for the school year’s field trips.

 I find that it’s best to start a sinking fund, and contribute to that fund monthly (maybe $40 – $50) – it’s a great start to have the money set aside for field trips, or even summer activities (especially if you don’t homeschool year round).
 Some families opt to homeschool year round and allow their kids to have longer breaks during the year – which works super for taking family trips when places like LEGOLAND or Disney are less busy.